 The user-defined camera setting which provides the time (in seconds) between shutter "triggers" if the camera was programmed to pause between firing initially and firing a second time.
 Also known as "time lag" (depending on the Camera Make/Model; Palmer et al., 2018).
 Report as "0" if a Quiet Period was not set.
-The Quiet Period differs from the Motion Image Interval in that the delay occurs between multi-image sequences rather than between the images contained within multi-image sequences (as in the Motion Image Interval).
+The Quiet Period differs from the Motion Image Interval in that the delay occurs between multi-image Sequences (as in the Motion Image Interval).